Smajl Latifi: Movement for Integration and Unification

-The LKÇK restructured itself as the Movement for Integration and Unification (LIB) in September 2008, and Latifi was chosen as the new party's leader without opposition.
+The LKÇK restructured itself as the Movement for Integration and Unification (LIB) in September 2008, and Latifi was chosen as the party's first leader without opposition.
 In August 2009, he called for what he described as "eastern Kosova" (i.e., Serbia's Preševo Valley) to be included in a future united Albanian state.

 Alliance for the Future of Kosovo

 Latifi joined the right-wing Alliance for the Future of Kosovo in August 2009.
 The following year, he was elected as mayor of Rahovec in a mayoral by-election in the municipality.
 Following a meeting with a Kosovo Force (KFOR) representative in the 2011 North Kosovo crisis, he said, "We voiced our restlessness about the developments in the north.
 We emphasized that the Serbian state criminal structure is present there.
 We consider it is about time we see law and order there, because the north of Kosova is Kosova."
 In early 2013, he agreed to implement a law granting more autonomy to the Serb village of Velika Hoča (Hoçë e Madhe) in Rahovec, notwithstanding that he had previously opposed it.
 During this period, he said that inter-ethnic relations in Rahovec were excellent.

 Latifi was defeated by Idriz Vehapi of the Democratic Party of Kosovo (PDK) in the 2013 local elections.
 He later received the twenty-eighth position on the AAK's list in the 2014 Kosovan parliamentary election, finished twenty-first among its candidates, and was not elected when the list won eleven seats.

 The AAK formed an alliance with the PDK for the 2017 Kosovan parliamentary election, and Latifi appeared in the sixty-third position on their combined list.
 He finished forty-third and was not elected when the list won thirty-nine mandates.

 Latifi was re-elected as mayor of Rahovec in the 2017 local elections, defeating Vehapi in a rematch from four years earlier.
 He was elected to a third term in the 2021 local elections, defeating Visar Korenica of Vetëvendosje in the second round of voting.